Coaching for Experiencers

 Wellness Coaching: I am offering 'wellness / life coaching' sessions as an 'expert by experience'.
 I am not a regulated psychotherapist or counsellor.
 I have professional training and up to date insurance to work with individuals as a Mindfulness teacher, a Bodywork therapist and as a Tai Chi teacher.

-This is a legal disclaimer: What you take from a session and put into action in your life is your personal responsibility.
+Legal & Professional Disclaimer: What you take from a session and put into action in your life is your personal responsibility.
 By engaging my services, I will assume you understand and accept this.

 Practical Details & Fees

-Payment can be made by bank transfer or credit card via Paypal.
-I will send details.
-I request payment to be made before the agreed session.
+Payment can be made by bank transfer, Wise or PayPal.
+I ask that payment is made before the agreed session.

 Testimonials